jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 What I wanted to have is a rather simplistic, clean and fast blog which is still easy and convenient to update.
 After some research on the Internet it turned out that <a href="https://jeykllrb.com" title="Official Jekyll Homepage" target="_blank">Jekyll</a>
 could be the right choice for me.
-In this blog post I will outline what Jekyll acutally is, why I decided to use it, how you can build a blog with it and what I like about it with my knowledge so far.
+In this blog post I will outline what Jekyll actually is, why I decided to use it, how you can build a blog with it and what I like about it with my knowledge so far.
 Enough introductory words, let's get started!